Passkey

 Authenticate with platform-based security

-Users can sign transactions directly on devices with built-in authenticators (such as Face ID on iPhones or Windows Hello on Windows PCs).
-This approach lets users sign transactions natively without needing an external security key.
+Users can sign transactions directly on devices with built-in authenticators, such as Face ID on iPhones or Windows Hello on Windows PCs.
+This approach lets users sign transactions natively without needing an external security key. -

-Recover access and secure accounts with cloud-synced passkey
+Recover access with cloud-synced passkey

-Cloud-synced passkey helps users recover access if they lose a device.
+Cloud-synced passkey helps users recover access if they lose a device. -

 Limitations of passkey

-Passkey functionality varies by authenticator
+Functionality varies by authenticator

-Cloud synchronization introduces potential risks
+Cloud synchronization introduces risks

 Passkey cannot be exported